Positive Approaches to Challenging Behavior

 In other cases, challenging behavior may signal that a child or adult is trying to gain or maintain access to what is important to them (reaching out to a person, signaling the need for someone to pay attention) or to gain access to an item or to objects.

-A key part of PBS planning is to understand that when challenging behaviors occur it is important to learn more about its function.
+A key part of PBS planning is to understand the social functions that are maintaining challenging behaviors.

 A small child begins banging her head on the kitchen table at home.
 The child’s mother schedules a doctor’s appointment and discovers that the child has an ear infection.
 This form of self-injury often occurs in young children and appears to relieve the pain coming from the earache.